-The Goodwin College RN-to-BSN online nursing program has been designed around the busy lifestyles of working nurses.
+The Goodwin University RN-to-BSN online nursing program has been designed around the busy lifestyles of working nurses.
 We understand that you work hard and it’s not always easy to make it into class after a long day on your feet, so we’ve made it possible to complete your class work in a convenient online format.

 Our RN-to-BSN online nursing program can be completed part-time in as few as 16 months or be designed to meet your individual needs.
 Graduates are prepared for nursing practice in a variety of settings with knowledge and skills that are transferable to multiple areas.
 And thanks to our fixed tuition model, you can know the total cost of completing your BSN degree before you begin classes.